abisegna/identity-security-publications/README.md

 # Identity Management Security — Publications

 Academic publications on Identity Management (IdM), digital identity, and Single Sign-On (SSO) security, including OAuth, OpenID Connect, and SAML 2.0, with research contributions in vulnerability analysis, automated conformance testing, and artificial intelligence.
-      This page collects peer-reviewed work on SSO, identity federation, protocol-level attacks, vulnerabilities, and security testing tools such as Micro-Id-Gym.
+This page collects peer-reviewed work on SSO, identity federation, protocol-level attacks, vulnerabilities, and security testing tools such as Micro-Id-Gym (MIG).

 ---